Special Class Railway Apprentice: Under Graduate Course

 The Special Class Railway Apprentice (SCRA) program is one of the country's first engineering examination, and admissions have been hotly contested, with as many as 2,500,000 candidates taking the entrance examination, now conducted by Union Public Service Commission (UPSC), for about 20 to 30 seats.
 The examination comprises written tests in mathematics, physics, chemistry, English language, general knowledge, and a psychological test (mental ability).
 The selected candidates are called for an interview, which is followed by a medical examination.

 The selected candidates undergo a four-year training programme in mechanical engineering, for which the Institute has a Memorandum of Understanding with Birla Institute of Technology (BIT), Mesra, Ranchi.
 The semester system of BIT, Mesra is followed, with workshop training sessions during the holidays at BIT, Mesra.

-The apprentices get a stipend and dearness allowance, apart from other benefits such as medical care, privilege passes, PTOs, etc. After successful completion of four years' training, they are absorbed into the highest-level leadership program in the Railway organization (also called Group A Officers).
+The apprentices get a stipend and dearness allowance, apart from other benefits such as medical care, privilege passes, PTO, etc. After successful completion of four years' training, they are absorbed into the highest-level leadership program in the Railway organization (also called Group A Officers).
 This cadre of officers are attached to the Indian Railway Services of Mechanical Engineers Officers (IRSME).